 You can outsource an array of business related work from writing your blogs to managing your Facebook page.
 Of course you get to edit and touch up or change anything you like before it goes to press so you can still add your personality to it all.

-Can you email your likers directly with specific information or answers?
+Can you email your followers directly with specific information or answers?

 Social media optimisation is a combination of using the platforms of social media such as Facebook, Twitter and YouTube.
 These are used to develop a campaign to generate interest in your website and business through the social interactivity they offer.